Imputed income: Taxation of imputed income

-Many countries, such as the United States, tax imputed income only in certain limited situations.
-Imputed income is sometimes difficult to measure, and tax policies regarding imputed income can have political consequences.
+In many countries, such as the United States, tax imputed income happens only in certain limited situations.
+Imputed income is often difficult to measure, and tax policies regarding imputed income can have political consequences.
 For taxpayers, not taxing imputed income creates a tax incentive in favor of owning over renting, and in favor of self-service over hiring.
 For the economy, not taxing imputed income directs economic activity away from activities associated with extreme and severe division of labor.

-Example: Durable property
+Durable property

 Home ownership is an example of an instance involving imputed income from durable property.
 If someone lives in their own property, they forgo the rental income on this property in exchange for not owing an equivalent amount of rent to someone else.
-In effect they are paying rent to their mortgage lender.
+In effect, they are paying rent to their mortgage lender.
 They also avoid paying income taxes on a portion of that rental income.
 (In the specific example of home ownership in the United States, this effect is emphasized by allowing home owners to deduct a certain level of their interest payments—but not mortgage principal payments—on home mortgage debts when computing taxable income for U.S. federal income tax purposes.)

-Example: Personal services
+Personal services

 An example of imputed income in connection with personal services is the situation where a stay-at-home parent is not taxed on wages that the family implicitly "pays" them for their services.
 If they were working for compensation, the wages they might pay a hired employee would be taxed.
-This is a systemic unneutrality that is inevitable in any income tax; the tax favors "leisure" (including self-rendered benefits such as shaving and mowing one's own lawn) over "work" (services sold on the market for remuneration).
-The concept of imputing income is logically extensible to any service people perform for themselves, such as cooking their own meals, washing their own laundry, or even bathing themselves.
+This is a systemic partiality that is inevitable in any income tax; the tax favors "leisure" (including self-rendered benefits such as shaving and mowing one's own lawn) over "work" (services sold on the market for remuneration).
+The concept of imputing income is logically extendable to any service people perform for themselves, such as cooking their own meals, washing their own laundry, or even bathing themselves.